Psy-Fer/blue-crab/scripts/realtime-p2s/readme.md

 Brief log messages (including any conversion failures) are written to the terminal as well as */data/my_sequencing_experiment/realtime_p2s.log*.
 The list of files that were detected by the monitor and which the conversion was attempted will be written to */data/my_sequencing_experiment/realtime_p2s_attempted_list.log*.
 If any conversion failed, the names of the *POD5* files will be written to *realtime_p2s_failed_list.log*.
 In addition, there will be some other debug/trace logs (e.g.,*realtime_p2s_monitor_trace.log*).

 The monitoring script will terminate if it idles for 6 hours, i.e., no new POD5 files were created under */data/my_sequencing_experiment/*, the script will terminate assuming that the sequencing run has completed.
 Just before termination, the script will check for any left over POD5 and will convert them if present.
 Also, it will do a brief check on the file count and print some statistics any warnings if any.
+If you want to make the script terminate as soon as the sequencing run in MinKNOW stops, please add `export REALP2S_AUTO=1` to your `~/.bashrc` (before running realp2s.sh and remember to source the .bashrc).
+Note that this auto terminate feature relies on the "final_summary*.txt" file created by MinKNOW and will not be effective if ONT changes that.

 If you want to resume a conversion that was abruptly terminated half-way, use the `-r` option for resuming as below: